Spicy Thanksgiving sides to heat up your holiday

 6. Cheddar jalapeño cornbread pudding

 I’ll be the first to admit that I could contentedly eat boxed stuffing any time of the year, but this recipe elevates it to a whole new level.
-Combining crumbled cornbread, sharp white cheddar cheese, heavy cream, and diced jalapeños, this dressing is rich and hearty, delivering that desired touch of heat.

 7. Sweet and spicy cranberry chutney